gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 creating websites with functionality that our clients require, whilst maximising their budget.

-We're also bracing ourselves for what we’re anticipating to be the stormfront of [Gutenberg](https://wordpress.org/plugins/gutenberg/) for our WordPress projects.
+We're also bracing ourselves for what we're anticipating to be the stormfront of [Gutenberg](https://wordpress.org/plugins/gutenberg/) for our WordPress projects.
 Once it's included in the WordPress Core, writing components in JavaScript for the Gutenberg editor will be necessary for every